 Of course, all parents want their children to succeed in life, but parents must ensure their own financial interests are protected as well.

-If you have questions about child support in New Jersey, contact our Somerset County child support attorneys at Rozin-Golinder Law LLC by calling (732) 810-0034.
+Do you have questions about child support in New Jersey?
+Contact our attorneys online or call Rozin-Golinder Law LLC at (732) 810-0034.

 Additional Resources: T.C. v.
 N.M., Sept.
 12, 2017, Superior Court of New Jersey Appellate Division